intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 # People Counter in C++/OpenCV for Arduino Create IDE

 ## Introduction
-A people counter is a computer vision application implemented on a hardware device that counts (or measures) the number of people who enter a designated area.
-In the implementation that follows, people are first detected (green bounding box) and then counted.
-This real-time application has use in many practical areas including retail stores, shopping centers, hotels, museums, and government buildings.
-HOG (Histograms of Oriented Gradients), popular method for detecting people, is the algorithm used in the code sample below.
+A people counter is a solution that counts (or measures) the number of people who enter a designated area.
+You may be familiar with  people counting systems, found in small shops, libraries and convenience stores, that use infrared sensors to detect people.
+When an infrared beam is cut (a person intercepts it by entering or exiting a door for example) the system increments a count.
+This technology has limitations when it comes to instances of occlusion (when one person A blocks person B and person B doesn't get counted).
+An appropriately designed computer vision-based people counting system can be more robust in handling cases of occlusion.
+HOG (Histograms of Oriented Gradients) The approach used here to solve the problem of counting people

+ people are first detected (green bounding box) and then counted...

 ## What you’ll learn
 In this tutorial, you’ll learn how to build and run a people counting computer vision application from source code in the Arduino Create IDE.
 The application will then be executed from the command prompt on the Ubuntu desktop.